City car cheekiness at a premium price

 Buy into Smart’s Tailor Made service through the Brabus tuning division and a world of seemingly limitless hues and trim materials is opened up to you.
 Just be aware that personalisation to this degree isn’t remotely cheap – and there’s the possibility you could be lumbered with a car that’s difficult to sell on afterwards.

 Petrol and electric power

-Opt for either of the two lower-powered engines from the mainstream Smart ForFour range and you’ve a choice of three trim levels: Passion, Prime and Proxy.
+Opt for either of the two lower-powered engines from the mainstream Smart Forfour range and you’ve a choice of three trim levels: Pure, Passion, Prime and Prime Sport Premium.